How to send sms from F#

 What is in the SendSms.fs.zip file?

-The SendSms.fs.zip file contains the Ozeki.Libs.Rest library, which gives you all the tools neccessary to send and receive SMS messages.
+The SendSms.fs.zip file contains the Ozeki.Libs.Rest library, which gives you all the tools necessary to send and receive SMS messages.
 You will also find the SendSms project in the zip, which contains the example code to show you how to send an SMS.
 This example code is listed below.

 How to send SMS from F# (Quick steps)